 The wall stopping intrusions can be built higher, thicker or longer, but something always gets through.
 You need to know what is in your system NOW that may compromise the integrity of your data and sensitive information.

-Make June the month you investigate how threat hunting can help eradicate malware in persistent threats that may be lurking in your systems to keep your organization off the list.
+Make June the month you investigate how cyber threat hunting can help eradicate hidden malware and advanced persistent threats that may be lurking in your systems to keep your organization off the list.